Inductive reasoning tests in job selection

 What will your inductive reasoning test measure?

 Inductive reasoning tests measure logic skills which are useful for solving problems.
 They require you to think broadly and in your head test out different possibilities.
-The skills required to do well in an inductive reasoning test are applicable to most jobs but particularly applicable to engineering, science and IT.
+The skills required to do well in an inductive reasoning tests are applicable to most jobs but particularly applicable to engineering, science and IT.
 It has been said that females are better at two dimensional problems while males are better at 3D problems.
 Most inductive reasoning tests involve thinking about transformations in 2D but there are also sometimes 3D problems such as choosing which net correctly forms a given cube.

 Shapes formations and patterns